 November 2017 is over, it is time for another monthly update.
 After a bad October 2017, I have seen some improvements.

 November 2017 was not bad in terms of savings, but it was a bit lower than I was expecting.
 The savings rate for the month is 14.25%.
 It is not perfect, but still better than last month.
-My goal is to go to 25%, but probably will need a raise to go there (I’m still gonna try without the raise).
+My goal is to go to 25%.
+But I probably will need a salary raise to go there (I am still gonna try without the raise).

 Continue reading “November 2017 Update”